CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 During our project's development, we identified potential enhancements for Chainlink Services, particularly Chainlink Functions and Chainlink CCIP.

-Key Features for Consideration:
+#### Key Features for Consideration:

-- Library support in Deno files, especially for hashing (notably keccak256) and asymmetric encryption (ECDSA).
-Additionally, the addition of a library that simplifies the retrieval of logs from previous blockchain blocks would have helped a lot in optimizing and scaling the automated matchmaking and fight system while keeping costs low.
+1. Library support in Deno files, especially for hashing (notably keccak256) and asymmetric encryption (ECDSA).
+Additionally, the addition of a library that simplifies the retrieval of logs from previous blocks would have helped a lot in optimizing and scaling the automated matchmaking and fight system while keeping costs low.

    Practical Application:

-- In our project, implementing hashing would enable private, unique NFT battles.
+   - In our project, implementing hashing would enable private, unique NFT prompts.
 Currently, NFT prompts are public, allowing duplication.
-Hashing prompts in Function scripts would allow on-chain storage of hashes and off-chain verification of prompt ownership, improving privacy and reducing NFT creation costs.
+Hashing prompts in Function scripts would allow on-chain storage of hashes and off-chain verification of prompt ownership by the DON, improving privacy and reducing NFT creation costs.

-Challenges Encountered with CCIP:
+2. Allow for longer HTTP-API calls.
+AIs that generate images or a bit long outputs like stores take more than the current limit of 9s.
+Thus we had to mock in Funtions a response simulating an actual AI-API call.
+Regardless of this the code that would be used if this restriction didn't exist is added in the project.

+3. A tool for simulating DONs reponses in local with forked Chainlink contracts would be very helpful for easier debugging and testing.
+   We don't know if this tool already exists, but we think it would be very useful.

+#### Challenges and errors encountered:

+With **_`CCIP`_**:

 1. Difficulty integrating CCIP with `forge`-based projects.
 2. Variable clash (`i_router`) when using Functions and CCIP concurrently.
-3. Non-virtual `supportsInterface()` function in `CCIPReceiver.sol`, creating inheritance conflicts in contrats that inherit different contracts using the EIP-165. (e.g., [eth-PromptFightersNFT.sol](./src/backend/src/nft-contracts/eth-PromptFightersNft.sol)).
+3. Non-virtual `supportsInterface()` function in `CCIPReceiver.sol`, creating inheritance conflicts in contrats that inherit different contracts using the EIP-165. (e.g., [eth-PromptFightersNFT.sol](./src/backend/contracts/nft-contracts/eth-PromptFightersNft.sol)).

+With **`Automation`**:

+1. Registration is only working on Sepolia.
+On Fuji the code reverts due to `evm Error` in the deployed `KeeperRegistryLogicB2_1`.
+On Mumbai it doen't run.

+2. Additionally there is an error in your docs for Fuji, registry and registrar are the same address.
+We tried to find the real registrar address on Snowflake and we think we did but the error still persists.
+This is the address we used: `0x5Cb7B29e621810Ce9a04Bee137F8427935795d00`.

+For this reasons automation code of our project only wokrs on Sepolia.

+With **`VRF`**:

+1. For some reason nodes in Sepolia don't respond to VRF requests.
+Thus in this project we allowed the DEPLOYER to finish fights too in case VRF doesn't respond.